-How profitable a bank is affects its long-term survivability.
-A bank can retain its earnings, boosting its capital cushion, or put them to work addressing problematic loans, potentially making the bank better prepared to withstand economic shocks.
-However, banks that are losing money are less able to do those things.
+How profitable a bank is has an effect on its long-term survivability.
+Earnings can be retained by the bank, expanding its capital cushion, or be used to address problematic loans, likely making the bank better prepared to withstand economic shocks.
+Conversely, losses lessen a bank's ability to do those things.

-On Bankrate's earnings test, East Boston Savings Bank scored 18 out of a possible 30, beating out the national average of 16.06.
+East Boston Savings Bank scored 18 out of a possible 30 on Bankrate's earnings test, above the national average of 15.12.

-The bank reported net income of $43.0 million on total equity of $532.6 million for the twelve months ended December 31, 2017.
-The bank experienced an annualized return on average assets, or ROA, of 0.90 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.
+For the twelve months ended December 31, 2017, the bank recorded net income of $43.0 million on total equity of $532.6 million.
+The bank reported an annualized return on average assets, or ROA, of 0.90 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.